 A trip to Milestones, Hampshire's living history museum in Basingstoke, brings the past to life.
 The museum is home to over 20,000 objects that were either made or used in Hampshire, and is a record of the county's social, industrial and transport history.

 Buy an old penny and a ration coupon at reception and spend it in the 1940s sweet shop, or pop into Milestones’ very own working pub, the Baverstock Arms which opens at lunchtimes to serve teas, coffees, soft drinks and Gales ales.
 The pub is named after Alton-born James Baverstock, who was one of the first people to use science to help improve the quality of ale.

 Imagine an open-air museum inside a large modern building with a network of streets and buildings based on those found in Hampshire from Victorian times and the 1930s.
-Visit the 1940s sweet shop, working pub, vintage penny arcade, dress up in Victorian clothes, climb on board a selection of vehicles, try the trail sheets, Play post office (for under 5yrs), events and lots more!
+Visit the 1940s sweet shop, working pub, see a selection of vehicles, try the trail sheets and lots more!

 Special events take place throughout the year, and the museum has been purpose built to give best access to all visitors with plenty of free parking on-site.
 Why not visit the café or browse the gift shop while you’re here!

 Pay once, visit all year!
 With your ticket you can return to Milestones as many times as you like for a whole year (excludes some special events which may have an extra charge).